ibm-cloud-docs/Backup/upgrade-backup-agent-windows.md

    http://downloads.service.softlayer.com/evault/
    ```
    {:pre}
 3. Click the file that you want.
-(For example, Agent-Windows-x64-8-32-7901.exe)

    The version number is in the file name.
 Choose the most recent. <br/>{{site.data.keyword.cloud}} offers separate 32-bit and 64-bit installers.
 If you have a 64-bit Operating System, download the file with x64 in its name.
+For example, Agent-Windows-x64-8-32-7901.exe.
    {:tip}
 4. Click **Run** at the download screen, and again after it is downloaded.
 5. Click **Yes** to upgrade **{{site.data.keyword.backup_notm}} Software Agent**.